pwrtool/site/content/tutorial.md

+# Prerequisites

+I'm going to assume that:

+- You know typescript reasonably well
+- You have powertool and the std kit installed
+- You are on linux or MacOS
+- You are at least an intermediate level programmer.
+I'm not going to be explaining any of the basic stuff

 # What are we building?

 Let's build a kit that parses a bunch of markdown files into JSON for use in a static site generator.
 For example, lets say we have the filetree: